-PP: What’s been the most rewarding part of your career?
+EE: What’s been the most rewarding part of your career?

 JG: People tell me all the time that they can’t believe I found a way to marry two completely different interests into a business that actually makes sense.
 Growing up, I always had a particular interest in fashion.
 When I went to college, I treated my first year as a learning experience and took a variety of courses from fashion history to differential equations to Mandarin language.

 When I accepted my first internship with Chevron, I was truly treating the experience as a trial in the industry to see if I enjoyed the work.
 One of the first observations I made about life in the oil field was not only the shortage of women, but also the flame-resistant clothing options that were very clearly designed for men.

 After that summer, I knew I wanted to be a petroleum engineer.
 The industry is electric, and there is an addictive feeling working for an industry that very literally fuels the world.
 But I always had in the back of my mind that maybe one day safety wear could be my opportunity to combine my experience in the industry and my love of fashion.
 This has been the most rewarding part of all.

 EE: Who’s been a “gritty” role model for you and why?